 TRIG is a closed-ended investment company which invests in renewable energy infrastructure and related technologies, with a diversified portfolio predominantly consisting of wind farms and solar PV projects across Europe (including the UK).
-TRIG manages its affairs primarily through its Investment Manager, InfraRed Capital Partners Limited ("InfraRed"), and its Operations Manager, Renewable Energy Systems Limited ("RES"), who are together responsible for assessing and managing the risk to TRIG and its stakeholders on Environmental, Social and Governance ("ESG") issues, including modern slavery and human trafficking.
+TRIG manages its affairs primarily through its Investment Manager, InfraRed Capital Partners Limited ("InfraRed"), and its Operations Manager, Renewable Energy Systems Limited ("RES"), who are together responsible for assessing and managing the risks to TRIG and its stakeholders related to sustainability matters, including modern slavery and human trafficking.